-Whether it’s a loose screw or a wooden cork, there are plenty of tasks that require us to use a drill.
+Whether it’s a loose screw or a wooden board, there are plenty of tasks that require us to use a drill.
 An important thing to remember is that there are different drill bits for drilling holes in metal and wooden objects.
-So let’s drill into the different types of drill bits and their uses:
+So let’s drill into the different types of drill bits and their uses.
+We will get specifically into the difference between wood and metal drill bits.

 A drill bit is a cutting tool that can be used to make holes in objects.
 They come in different shapes and sizes, but the holes they drill are always circular.